John Brogden (politician): Political career

 John Brogden joined the Liberal Party in his final year of high school in 1986.
 Between 1989 and 1994 he was an adviser to Attorney General John Hannaford, Premier John Fahey and Police Minister Ted Pickering.
 From 1992 to 1993 he was President of the NSW Division of the Young Liberal Movement, and a member of the NSW Division's State Executive.
 In 1994, he served a year as Treasurer of the Movement and ran unsuccessfully for preselection in the state seat of Vaucluse.
-He rejoined the State Executive in 1995 elected as a Metropolitan Representative.

-From 1994 to 1995 Brogden was a consultant at public affairs company Cosway Australia.
-From 1995 to 1996 he was a Senior Adviser at the Credit Union Services Corporation (CUSCAL).
+Brogden had lost the Vaucluse preselection to Peter Debnam and Debnam would later succeed Brogden as Liberal leader in 2005.

-Brogden was elected to the NSW Legislative Assembly as the Member for Pittwater in May 1996 in a by election following the resignation of former Fahey Government Minister Jim Longley.
-In 1999 he was promoted to the Shadow Ministry as the Shadow Minister for Urban Affairs and Planning, Sydney Water and Youth Affairs.
+Brogden was elected to the NSW Legislative Assembly as the Member for Pittwater in May 1996 in a by-election following the resignation of former Fahey government minister Jim Longley.
+In 1999, he was promoted to the shadow ministry as the shadow minister for urban affairs and planning, Sydney Water and youth affairs.

-In the leadup to the 2003 election, Opposition Leader Kerry Chikarovski was struggling in the polls against Premier Bob Carr.
+In the leadup to the 2003 New South Wales state election, Opposition Leader Kerry Chikarovski was struggling in the polls against Premier Bob Carr.
 On 25 March 2002, Brogden announced a challenge.
 Three days later on 28 March 2002, his 33rd birthday, he succeeded in a 15–14 vote, becoming the youngest ever leader of a state or federal Liberal Party.

+What was not known at the time was that state Liberal director Scott Morrison had a plan to have Chikarovski replaced by Malcolm Turnbull, with the plan abandoned as a result of Brogden's successful challenge.

+Turnbull and Morrison went on to be elected to federal parliament and in 2015 Turnbull became prime minister and Morrison his treasurer.
+Morrison succeeded Turnbull as prime minister in 2018.